 According to art therapy manager Tammy Shella, “The main idea of art therapy is to utilize art as another form of expression, especially for things that might be difficult to express verbally.
 The art therapist and patient may discuss the art: what is included, the ‘story’ it tells, and/or the emotions it represents which can help the patient gain personal insight or understanding.”

-In the classroom setting, although teachers won’t be acting as therapists, it can help kids explore their emotions, improve self-esteem, relieve stress, and ease anxiety and depression.
-Here are some simple art therapy activities that will help your students identify and manage their feelings.
+Although teachers won’t be acting as therapists in the classroom, art can help kids explore their emotions, improve self-esteem, relieve stress, and ease anxiety and depression.
+Here are some simple activities inspired by art therapy that will help your students identify and manage their feelings.

 1. Create self-portrait collages